Practical Nursing

 613-727-4723, ext.
 5250

-Crystal is a Nursing Professor in the School of Health Studies at Algonquin College.
+Crystal is a Nursing Professor in the School of Health Sciences at Algonquin College.
 She completed her undergraduate degree at University of Prince Edward Island and Master’s of Nursing at the University of Ottawa.
 She has taught in both the baccalaureate in nursing, post-graduate nursing certificate programs and practical nursing programs, and currently coordinates the first year of the practical nursing program.
 Crystal’s nursing experience is in Emergency, Medical Surgical Nursing and international clinical nursing.

 Get Started